Mary-Varf/120/README.md

 # Frontend - CMS CODE 530!

 Hi!
 My name is [Mariia Varfolomeeva](https://drive.google.com/file/d/1taoc2hsRtHzncyy9ao37gZQ_K-QCPl3B/view?usp=sharing).
-This app was implemented on Vue3/Nuxt3, Pinia, MangoDB, Auth0, Tailwindcss.
+<p>This app was implemented on Vue3/Nuxt3, Pinia, MangoDB, Auth0, Tailwindcss.</p>
-Here you can find Management panel where all users can read data and authorised users can create, read, update and delete team members.
-Also authorised user may add new departments and navigate through them.
+<p>Here you can find Management panel where all users can read data and authorised users can create, read, update and delete team members.
+Also authorised user may add new departments and navigate through them.</p>

 ## Demo Page